 Case History and Observations

 A female cat of approximately 3 years age was presented to the Small Animal Unit of Veterinary Clinical Complex for treatment.
 Anamnesis revealed that the animal was roaming in the nearby locality since many months.
-It may have left her home or may have been set free by its owner and they have plucked few ticks also from its body.
+It might have left her home or had been set free by its owner and they have plucked few ticks also from its body.
 Pale mucous membranes (Fig 1 and 2), depression, anorexia, inability to stand and dehydration were major clinical manifestations and clinical examination of patient revealed elevated rectal temperature with normal respiration and pulse rate.
 We were unable to find any ticks on the cat’s body.

 Blood was collected aseptically from the cephalic vein by adopting a standard protocol.
 The haematological parameters like Haemoglobin (Hb), Packed Cell Volume (PCV), Total Erythrocyte Count (TEC), Total Leucocyte Count (TLC), and Platelets were carried out by Auto-analyser.
 Differential Leucocyte Count (DLC) was carried out by Wright’s staining technique.
 For serum biochemical analyses, blood was collected in a sterilized vacutainer.
 Serum samples were separated and all the serum samples were subjected to estimate Total Protein, Albumin, Globulin, Bilirubin, Creatinine, Alkaline Phosphatase, Aspartate Transaminase, Alanine Transaminase and Blood Urea Nitrogen by automatic analyzer as per standard diagnostic protocols.
 Blood smears were collected aseptically from peripheral ear veins and were subjected for Giemsa staining to detect any hemoprotozoans present in the animal.